Concept Drawings, courtesy of Watt International

 View looking west from finger docks.

-More room for visiting, PABIA regatta cheerleading and sunset watching while looking for Champlain’s canoe to glide by.
+More room for regatta cheerleading & sunset watching, while looking for Champlain to canoe by.

 Convivial and elegant gathering on the Ojibway Dock in 1910.
 Some things never change!